johncurcio/pcred/README.md

 # pcred

-Chrome extension for a password vault developed in Ruby + Angular 1.1 for a Security Class.
+Chrome extension for a password vault developed in Ruby + Angular 1.1 for a Security Class in Cornell.